ernesgonzalez33/bookinfo-operator/README.md

 A Kubernetes operator to deploy [Bookinfo](https://istio.io/latest/docs/examples/bookinfo/) with a set number of replicas.

 ## Description
 This operator is capable of deploying all Bookinfo microservices with a set number of replicas inside a Kubernetes cluster.
-For the moment is not compatible with Service Mesh.
+It can be deployed inside OpenShift Service Mesh or not.

+It does not create a Route or Ingress to be accesed from outside of the cluster.
+That should be done manually.

+## Prerequisites

+If you want to deploy inside OpenShift Service Mesh, it has to be already installed in the cluster.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.